crcdng/hen-metaverse-tutorial-1/Tutorial.md

   init (address) { this.address = address; }

   async getBalance (address = this.address) {
+    let balance = 0.0;
+    try {
       const rawBalance = await this.tk.rpc.getBalance(address);
-    const balance = rawBalance.toNumber() / 1000000;
+      balance = rawBalance.toNumber() / 1000000;
+    } catch (error) {
+      console.error("Could not get a balance.
+Check the address you entered and try again.");
+    }
     return balance;
   }
 }
 ```

 This code declares a class `App` with a method `init` that allows us to set a Tezos address and another method `getBalance` that returns the balance for that address.
-Our class uses the `TezosToolkit` class provided by the Taquito library we installed earlier.
+Our class uses the `TezosToolkit` class provided by Taquito.
 The data is pulled from a public node on the Tezos blockchain: `https://api.tez.ie/rpc/mainnet`.

 Now we will make use of that functionality in our `main.js`.